Are you a fast thinker or a slow thinker, and what does this say about your ability as a leader?

 In such a complex and uncertain environment, making the right call can be the difference between success and failure, so knowing how the decision-making process works can be enormously beneficial.

-According to Patricia Riddell, Professor of Applied Neuroscience at the School of Psychology, University of Reading, and tutor on Henley Business School’s Advanced Management Practice programme, ‘We can become so fixated on making good decisions that we lose sight of the fact that sometimes it’s better not to over analyse it.
+According to Patricia Riddell, Professor of Applied Neuroscience at the School of Psychology, University of Reading, and tutor on Henley Business School’s Executive Management Programme, ‘We can become so fixated on making good decisions that we lose sight of the fact that sometimes it’s better not to over analyse it.
 We tend to assume that it’s always better to think it through, but studies into the neuroscience of decision-making suggest that’s not necessarily the case.’

 Patricia explains that when we make decisions based on cost–benefit analyses – associated with ‘slow’ thinking – our brain seems to have a capacity for around four sources of information at any one time.
 We might choose the most important four sources of information and so make the right decision, but if we don’t, we can be led in completely the wrong direction.

 ‘Fast’ thinking, on the other hand, has a much greater capacity for taking in information, and so our unconscious decision-making processes can be far more effective in reaching the best conclusion.

 ‘Good choices are more about the information going in, rather than the process itself,’ says Patricia, ‘but it does appear that using your intuition has some distinct advantages.
 And given that the unconscious decision-making part of the brain is fed sensory information from all parts of the body including our viscera (which feeds information to a part of the brain called the insula), the idea of “gut feeling” seems to make sense.
 We use both our sensory and our emotional processing to make unconscious decisions.